Reiningecho90/S.A.N.E.-AI/README.md

 - In one to two weeks, newest python files will be posted, including security and NN testing files
 - Pushed due date for v1.1 forward one month, targeted release May 1st 2021
 - Rollout onto machine in progress now, testing individual functions then posible early rollout
+- Move from python 3.8.9 to 3.9.4 sucessful, all files updates to fit requirements, and build sucessful (as of 4/16/2021)

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.